daniel-sanchez-marzoa/tfm-vrp/README.md

 # tfm-vrp

-This aplication uses [jMetal](https://github.com/jMetal/jMetal) to solve the VRP problem.
+This aplication uses [jMetal](https://github.com/jMetal/jMetal) to solve the problem covering an area with a set of drones.
 It can execute an algorithm against a single problem or use the jMetal [Experiment](https://github.com/jMetal/jMetal/blob/master/jmetal-lab/src/main/java/org/uma/jmetal/lab/experiment/Experiment.java) class to run a series of algorithms against a list of problems and generate metrics to compare the results.

-The application tries to optimize the number of vehicles used and the distance of the routes taken by them.
+The application tries to optimize the number of vehicles used and the distance of the longest route taken by them, thus minimizing the time of coverage of the given area.

 ## Command line use

 Running the program without arguments will print all the avaiable arguments with a brief explanation for each one.

 Out of all the arguments, the most important is '-vrpe', which is used to run the already mentioned jMetal experiments.
 The argument accepts a file containing the configuration for the experiment.

 The resources directory contains configurations for different experiments, algorithms and problems.